jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Deep-Instinct-Cyber-Threat-Landscape-Report-2022.md

 Persistence
 Privilege Escalation
 Command and Scripting Interpreter
 \[TA0002\.T1059]
 Most operating systems come with a built\-in command line interface and scripting capabilities which allow us to interact with different applications and system commands.
-An adversary may abuse programming languages such as JavaScript or Visual Basic to gain access to a victims computer and execute various commands to exfiltrate data or even download additional malware.
+An adversary may abuse programming languages such as JavaScript or Visual Basic to gain access to a victim’s computer and execute various commands to exfiltrate data or even download additional malware.
 Boot or Logon AutoStart Execution
 \[TA0004\.T1574]
-Some malware requires a steady foothold over the victims machine to achieve its intended goals.
+Some malware requires a steady foothold over the victim’s machine to achieve its intended goals.
 We see this method used most regularly in miners and spyware, both of which survive booting of the operating systems.
 Most malware is still employing basic techniques like using different registry keys and startup folders that most legitimate applications are using to gain persistence.
-We still see this technique being use and being successful because it is both easy to use and difficult to differentiate between legitimate and malicious use.
+We still see this technique being use – and being successful – because it is both easy to use and difficult to differentiate between legitimate and malicious use.
 Hijack Execution Flow
 \[TA0003\.T1547]
 We have seen attackers use a multitude of ways to hijack the execution flow of operating systems.
 This can be done by modifying or replacing file systems with malicious content.
-Using this method, attackers can gain high privileges to gain access to sensitive components in an organizations network.
+Using this method, attackers can gain high privileges to gain access to sensitive components in an organization’s network.
 READ MORE
 READ MORE